 Dislodged Teeth Also known as a luxated tooth, during trauma a persons tooth may be pushed sideways, out of its socket, or into its socket.

 Avulsed Teeth When a persons entire tooth is knocked out during a traumatic accident, it is referred to as an avulsed tooth.
 In serious cases the knocked out teeth cannot be saved and a dentist will need to replace it with an artificial tooth.

 Root Fracture Similar to a tooth fracture, this type of injury affects the root and could result in the loss of the affected tooth.

 In most cases some type of surgery is needed to treat a dental injury including the use of dental implants if a person suffers from traumatic dental injuries.

 If you or a loved one has suffered dental injuries from a car accident that was caused at the hands of a careless driver, the victim may be entitled to compensation.
 At Phillips Law Group, our Phoenix personal injury attorneys are committed to helping accident victims recover the compensation they deserve for their pain and suffering.

 For many years we have provided comprehensive legal counsel to accident injury victims throughout the state of Arizona.
 Our main office is located in Phoenix, and we are also proud to serve the following surrounding areas including:

 - Central City

 and many more local towns and cities.
-We can help guide you through the entire litigation process while you recover from your injuries, call or text 1-800-706-3000 for a free initial consultation about your case with one of our knowledgeable lawyers.
+We can help guide you through the entire litigation process while you recover from your injuries, call 1-800-706-3000 for a free initial consultation about your case with one of our knowledgeable lawyers.
 One of our intake staff members is available to answer your call 24 hours a day, 7 days a week.

 If you prefer to contact us online, simply fill out the FREE CASE REVIEW FORM at the top right hand corner of this page.